Lawrence Darmani

 Lawrence Darmani is a Ghanaian novelist, poet, and publisher.

-His first novel, Grief Child, won the Commonwealth Writers' Prize as best first book from Africa in 1992.
+His first novel, Grief Child which was written in the year 1991,won the Commonwealth Writers' Prize as the best first book from Africa in 1992.

 He also writes devotional articles for Our Daily Bread, which touches the lives of many Christians around the world.
 He fellowships with the Presbyterian Church of Ghana.

-He is editor of Step magazine and CEO of Step Publishers.
+He is the editor of Step magazine and CEO of Step Publishers.

-He is married and has two daughters.
-They live in Accra.
+He is married with two daughters and lives in Accra.